 Isolated limb perfusion: This is a type of chemotherapy sometimes used to treat advanced melanomas that are confined to an arm or leg.
 It is done during a surgical procedure.
 The blood flow of the arm or leg is separated from the rest of the body, and a high dose of chemotherapy is circulated through the limb for a short period of time.
 This lets doctors give high doses to the area of the tumor without exposing internal organs to these doses, which would otherwise cause severe side effects.

 To do this, a tube is placed into the artery that feeds blood into the limb, and a second tube is placed into the vein that drains blood from it.
 The tubes are connected to a special machine in the operating room.
 A tourniquet is tied around the limb to make sure the chemotherapy doesn’t enter the rest of the body.
 A high dose of chemotherapy (usually with a drug called melphalan) is then infused into the blood in the limb through the artery.
 During the treatment session, the blood exits the limb through the tube in the vein, is heated by the machine (to help the chemo work better), and is then returned back to the limb through the tube in the artery.
 By the end of the treatment the drug is completely washed out of the limb, and the tubes are removed so that the circulation is returned to normal.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs and the length of time they are given.
 These side effects may include:

 - Hair loss